 5. Lines and Movement

 One of the reasons that wood works so well on countertops is the ability to show off some of those long grains.
 This reclaimed elm top has beautiful marks and grains, which add depth and contrast to the kitchen.
-It makes a stunning addition set between a bright white cabinet and sunny yellow backsplash.
+It makes a stunning addition between a bright white cabinet and sunny yellow backsplash.

-This island not only is made from a natural wood that lets the grain show, it also features a reclaimed heart pine counter.
+This kitchen island is not only made from a natural wood that lets the grain show, it also features a reclaimed heart pine counter.
 The two together create a very subtle look for the center of the room, letting the focus be on the beauty of the natural wood and not on stains or colors.

 7. Texture on Texture

-This run of cabinets also features reclaimed heart pine, but with a deeper color and patina.
+This run of kitchen cabinets also features reclaimed heart pine, but with a deeper color and patina.
 The cabinets have been given an antiquing stain for a finish, while the countertop shows the original saw marks.
 Together the two textures complement one another and add richness to the room.

 8. Light Accent

-This room needed a little lightening with so many dark cabinets and finishes.
-It gets it with an old growth white oak countertop on the island.
+This room needed a little lightening with so many dark kitchen cabinets and finishes.
+It gets it with an old growth white oak countertop on the kitchen island.
 The color of the oak is the lightest tone in the room, which makes it an automatic focal point as well as a much needed accent and contrast.